gshanemiller/congestion/README.md

 the rate mismatch at the bottleneck queue.
 ```

 It should be noted that Timely work never directly engages the number of congestion points.
-Senders move packets through one switch minimum if the destination is in the same subnet.
-If the destination is in another subnet, packets typically move through two switches and a router.
-There's additional contributions in the destination NIC.
-Therefore Timely is best contextualized as either point to point communication with a single congestion point in the middle, or the congestion point is an aggregation of all the intervening queues between senders and receivers.
+Timely is best contextualized as either point to point communication with a single congestion point in the middle, or the congestion point is an aggregation of all the intervening queues between senders and receivers.

-eRPC [7] uses Intel's `rdtsc()` to take time stamps eventually converting those measurements to microseconds when Timely's update function is run.
-[1,3] uses NIC provided timestamps.
-What you use and how you use it depends on eliminating the serialization time.
-HW timestamps are strongly preferred because Timely only works if RTTs are accurate.
+Timely only works if RTTs are accurate.
 RTT is defined in [3] section 3.1:

 ```
 RTT = t_completion - t_send - Seg/NLR